History of Laos: Siam and suzerainty (1779–1893)

-Aftermath and Vietnamese intervention

-Following the Anouvong Rebellion Siam and Vietnam were increasingly at odds over control of the Indochinese Peninsula.
-In 1831, Emperor Minh Mang sent Vietnamese troops to seize Xieng Khouang and annexed the area as the province of Tran Ninh.
-Also in 1831 and again in 1833 King Mantha Tourath sent a tributary mission to the Vietnamese, which were quietly ignored so as not to antagonize the Siamese further.
-In 1893, these tributary missions from Luang Prabang were used by the French as part of a legal argument for all the territories on the east bank of the Mekong.
-In late 1831 Siam and Vietnam had a series of wars (Siamese-Vietnamese War 1831–1834, and Siamese-Vietnamese War 1841–1845) over control of Xieng Khouang and Cambodia.

-In the aftermath of Vientiane's destruction the Siamese divided the Lao lands into three administrative regions.
-In the north, the king of Luang Prabang and a small Siamese garrison controlled Luang Prabang, the Sipsong Panna, and Sipsong Chao Tai.
+In the aftermath of Vientiane's destruction the Siamese divided the Lao lands into 3 administrative regions.
+In the north, the king of Luang Prabang and a Siamese garrison controlled Luang Prabang, the Sipsong Panna, and Sipsong Chao Tai.
 The central region was administered from Nong Khai and extended to the borders of Tran Ninh (Xieng Khouang) and south to Champasak.
 The southern regions were controlled from Champasak and extended to areas bordering Cochin China and Cambodia.
-From the 1830s through the 1860s small rebellions took place across Lao lands and the Khorat Plateau, but they lacked both the scale and coordination of the Anouvong Rebellion.
-Importantly, at the end of each rebellion Siamese troops would return to their administrative centers, and no Lao region was allowed to have a buildup of force which could have been used in rebellion.
+From the 1830s through the 1860s rebellions took place across Lao lands and the Khorat Plateau.
+At the end of each rebellion Siamese troops would return to their administrative centers, and no Lao region was allowed to have a buildup of force which could have been used in rebellion.